IsaiaScope/Iso_Obsidian_2.0/Git and GitHub/GitHub/Prompt/git push.md

 ---

-## The `-u` option
+## Connecting our local branch to a branch on Github

 The `-u` option allows us to set the upstream of the branch we're pushing You can think of this as a link connecting our local branch to a branch on Github.

 - [[git remote#Remote | Remote]]
+  - get `<remote>` from `git remote`

 ```bash
 git push -u <remote> <branch>